 Building four miles of a new 4-lane highway through the hills and valleys of Bulger and McDonald, Pennsylvania is no easy task.
-Throw in another three miles of on/off ramps, 2 ½ miles of state and township roads, plus two cul-de-sacs and that roughly describes the Southern Beltway SR 576, Section 55-A1 project.
-The Independence Excavating, Inc. (IX) team has tackled this $91 million dollar Pennsylvania Turnpike Commission (PTC) project head on starting January of 2017.
+Throw in another three miles of on and off ramps, 2 ½ miles of state and township roads, plus two cul-de-sacs and that roughly describes the Southern Beltway SR 576, Section 55-A1 project.
+The Independence Excavating, Inc. (IX) team has tackled this $91 million Pennsylvania Turnpike Commission (PTC) project head on starting in January of 2017.

 This 4-mile section of SR 576 is the first of seven phases that make up the 12-mile, $700 million Southern Beltway connecting SR 22 to I-79 southwest of Pittsburgh, Pennsylvania.
 Ultimately, the Southern Beltway will complete the connection of SR 576 from the Pittsburgh International Airport to I-79 in Canonsburg, Pennsylvania.

 Over the past year, the project team has progressed full speed ahead, working 24 hours per day for much of this time, thanks to the tireless efforts from the Pittsburgh and Cleveland heavy/support shops and additional contributions from a great collection of subcontractors.
 The project is approximately 85% complete with about 85% of IX self-performed work completed to date.
 The major portion of this work is over 5 million cubic yards of excavation and embankment.
 The dirt was all moved in about 8 months using a Caterpillar 6015B, 2 Komatsu 1250s, dozers ranging from a Caterpillar D11 down to a John Deere 650, and a fleet of Caterpillar 777, 775 and 773 rock trucks.